dotahook/dotahook.github.io/_posts/2015-08-11-whatToExpectFrom6.85.markdown

 This guy does tons of magic damage and Rocket Barrage is just too spammable.
 One of them has to go.

+You can find our Gyrocopter guide [here](https://dotahook.com/guides?hero=gyrocopter) (check it out before he gets nerfed!)

 ###Kunkka
 - Ghostship (R) stun duration increased from 1.4 to 2.0 and ship radius increased from 425 to 500.
 Aghanim’s Scepter upgrade changes damage type from Magical to Pure.